charlesrocabert/puutools/README.md

 </p>

 <p align="justify">
 <strong>puutools</strong> is an all-in-one library.
 It does not depend on third-party packages, and its code is kept simple and light.
-By the way, <strong>puutools</strong> comes as and header-only library, so compilation is not needed.
+By the way, <strong>puutools</strong> comes as and header-only library, so specific compilation is not needed.
 </p>

 <p align="justify">